Oscars 2017: Hollywood's biggest night arrives

 - Diversity and politics are themes this year

-(CNN)Will Hollywood give all the awards to a film about itself or celebrate diversity?
-Are we in for a night of political speeches slamming President Donald Trump?
-And will host Jimmy Kimmel kill or be killed?

-Those are some of the biggest questions looming over the 89th Academy Awards on Sunday.
+"We just had our daughter four days ago," he said."I just want to thank her for being such a soldier through this process and really carrying me through it all."

-Hollywood's biggest night begins with lots of buzz about whether "La La Land" will sweep.
+Hollywood's biggest night has had lots of buzz about whether "La La Land" will sweep.

 A musical starring Emma Stone and Ryan Gosling as a pair of lovers looking for their big breaks in Los Angeles, "La La Land" has been a favorite during this awards season.